 ADBE to Acquire Figma for $20 Billion

 Last Thursday, ADBE announced that it would acquire Figma for $20 billion, or 50x ARR.
 The following day, an analyst conducted an interview with a former ADBE VP that covered Figma, Canva, and much more.
-I’ll excerpt a few highlights below, but you’ll need to share your email address with us to read the full transcript.
+I’ll excerpt a few highlights below, but you’ll need to subscribe to Stream’s expert transcript library to read the full transcript.

 The expert thinks this deal was defensive due to the price tag, and that the most threatening potential acquirers would have been Salesforce or Canva.